 The Poetry Bus http://thepoetrybusmag.wix.com/change#!submissions/cgyc Published by Peadar and Collette O’Donoghue, this print journal gets bigger and more ambitious with each issue.
 Had a poem published both in print and on the CD that accompanied the journal.
 And they nominated it for the Forward Prize!
 Cool.

-The Stinging Fly http://www.stingingfly.org/ I’d say this is one of the most rated journals in Ireland today.
+The Stinging Fly http://www.stingingfly.org/ One of the most rated journals in Ireland today.
 Hard to get into – took me four attempts!
 A lot of acclaimed names seen between these pages.
 Often themed.
-The English poetry editor is Eabhan Ní Shuilleabháin, but there are also guest editors.
-The current one is Mia Gallagher.
+The English poetry editor is Eabhan Ní Shuilleabháin, and the Irish editor is Aifric MacAodha.
+There are also guest editors.
+Previous editors have included Mia Gallagher, Colm Keegan and Cal Doyle.
 English and Irish language stories, reviews, essays and poetry.
 And they pay contributors.

 The Sunday Independent http://www.independent.ie/entertainment/books/the-sunday-poem-anthony-cronins-personal-anthology-34512641.html Like the Irish Examiner’s Tuesday Poem, The Sunday Poem might well be selected by the editor.
 Not sure if you can submit for it.
 If anyone can confirm this, that would be helpful.
 They probably pay.